 District staff conducted an evaluation of all District lands to determine if there were any parcels appropriate for surplus.
-The parcels recommended for surplus were small, non-contiguous, isolated tracts or connected only on a corner.
+The parcels recommended for surplus were small, non-contiguous, isolated tracts.
 The following tracts were declared surplus by the District's Governing Board in 2013.